Home > Facade > Analytics of Façades for High Performance Buildings

 These computer simulations conducted at different stages of the projects help optimize the building designs to enhance performance and achieve comfort at the same time.
 The simulations are aimed to evaluate building designs for identifying potential concerns and providing solutions to ensure appropriate façade design by identifying the most feasible and cost effective options for the project.
 The quantified results help owners, architects and engineers to take informed design decisions.

-Fig.1 and 2 are the images which demonstrate the pattern of direct sun ingress into space and subsequent placement of workstation to achieve glare free daylight in indoor spaces:
+Fig.1 and 2 are the images that demonstrate the pattern of direct sun ingress into space and subsequent placement of workstation to achieve glare free daylight in indoor spaces:

 Fig.3 is the image of Wind CFD analysis conducted to optimize the window openings within the courtyard of this office building.